 - So much has been said about this topic that I will share just a few points from our own experience.

-- The team you have are your best assets and competitive advantage, no doubt about that.
+- The teams you have are your best assets and competitive advantage, no doubt about that.

-- Great team and culture starts with successful hiring.
+- Great team and culture start with successful hiring.

 - The first 10 people you hire will create the culture of your team.